microsoft/Phi-3CookBook/md/04.Fine-tuning/Finetuning_VSCodeaitoolkit.md

 ## Local Development
 ### Preparations

-1. Make sure NVIDIA driver are installed in the host.
+1. Make sure NVIDIA driver is installed in the host.
 2. Run `huggingface-cli login`, if you are using HF for dataset ustilization
 3. `Olive` key settings explanations for anything that modifies memory usage.